-The Project is led by UNDP and implemented in partnership with UN-Habitat through a common management team involving staff from both agencies,

-The project started on time, in September 2013.
-Due each partner bringing its very specific expertise.
+The Project is led by UNDP and implemented in partnership with UN-Habitat through a common management team involving staff from both agencies, each partner bringing its very specific expertise.
 Both partners acknowledge that this particular management structure a) optimize the use of knowledge and human resources and a better cooperation with similar projects and b) ensures convergence on project understanding and approach.
 Indeed, UN-Habitat has a solid knowledge of the environments and challenges in informal settlements and UNDP has an expertise in local and sustainable development.
 On another hand, both agencies enjoy good relationships with local communities and municipalities, usually working through and with the same stakeholders.
 This conjunction made it obvious that by merging human resources in addition to defining common strategies and projects, the impact of this joint action would be greater on the ground.